exekube/demo-istio-project/README.md

 Use can then access the applications using the "Private address" links below.

-### Apps on the public Internet
+### Publicly expose your applications

-If we want to expose our services (applications) on the public Internet, we will need to:
+[Read this tutorial](https://docs.exekube.com/in-practice/production-networking) to learn how to expose your application on the public Internet, including:

-1. Create an [external static IP address](/) for `istio-ingress` service.
-2. Enable `istio-ingress` (Kubernetes LoadBalancer type of service)
-3. Create DNS records to point clients to this address
-4. Use [cert-manager](https://github.com/jetstack/cert-manager) to enable TLS for the domains
-5. Enable `Ingress` resources for our Helm releases.

-Use [this pull request](/) as an example of how to set up production networking.

-There is also a step-by-step tutorial: <https://docs.exekube.com/in-practice/production-networking>
+- Setting a permanent external IP address
+- Creating DNS records
+- Enabling a cluster ingress controller
+- Adding HTTPS via Let's Encrypt TLS certificates

 ## Modules